rrhegganni/hello-world/README.md

 # hello-world
-Hello world repository to understand basics of GitHub
+Hello world repository to understand basics of GitHub.